lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 As shown in :num:`Figure #fig-partition-envelop-room-hvac`, the EnergyPlus FMU is invoked at a variable time step.
-Internally, it synchronizes the envelope and the room model, but how this synchronization is accomplished is opaque to the FMI interface.
+Internally, it samples its heat conduction model at the envelope time step :math:`\Delta t_z`.
-Whenever such a synchronization occurs, typically at the envelope time step :math:`\Delta t_z`, EnergyPlus needs to report this to the FMI interface.
+EnergyPlus needs to report this to the FMI interface.
 To report such time events, the FMI interface uses a C structure called ``fmi2EventInfo`` which is implemented as follows: